JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Steps:

-- Navigated to the Network Interface settings for the DC-1 virtual machine.
+- Navigate to the Network Interface settings for the DC-1 virtual machine.
-- Selected IP configurations to modify the network settings.
+- Select IP configurations to modify the network settings.
-- Opened the primary IP configuration (ipconfig1).
+- Open the primary IP configuration (ipconfig1).
-- Changed the Private IP allocation setting from Dynamic to Static.
+- Change the Private IP allocation setting from Dynamic to Static.
-- Verified the assigned private IP address (10.0.0.4).
+- Confirm the assigned private IP address (10.0.0.4).
-- Confirmed the public IP address association for remote access.
+- Verify the public IP address association for remote access.
 - Saved the configuration changes.

 Explanation: